You are currently viewing February 2025 – Paphos & London

 They had seen me mention our location on a house sitter forum.
 Mary and Matthew told us they were also on a house sit-in, and were staying in Theletra, the village next to ours.
 What a coincidence!

-We arranged to meet for a coffee and spent a couple of hours exchanging stories.
+We arranged to meet for a coffee and spent a nice afternoon exchanging house-sitting stories.

 Mary is Canadian, and Matthew is Australian.
 They have been house sitting for a similar length of time to us, and first discovered Cyprus whilst on a house sit here a few years ago.